-Reading the Ropes is an introductory course by AJ Kerrigan on the fundamentals and basic theory of Storm combo.
+Reading the Ropes is another introductory course by AJ Kerrigan on the fundamentals and basic theory of Storm combo.
 The topics cover everything from basic mulligan decisions, proper sequencing for cantrips, to just winning the game.
 We highly recommend this series.
 Admittedly, the content is a little older at this point but the thought philosophies and strategy are still very much in-tact.

-Three of the site’s flagship articles regarding matchup specific content!
+These are the site’s flagship articles regarding matchup specific content!
 These are slightly more advanced topics for combo aficionados who have the fundamentals of solid play down to a tee.
 These articles demonstrate how to approach a matchup from something as introductory as mulligan thought process to actual game play and what each archetype or strategy has against The EPIC Storm.

 “TES Matchup Battles” is a monthly articles series by Alex Poling.
 In these articles, Alex starts off with explaining the opposing deck and how it works, followed by its key or important cards against TES before describing in detail how TES is affected and ways that we can combat these tactics.
 Alex then guides you through sideboarding theory for these decks and then a sample game.
 These are terrific for anyone looking to get over the hump on an archetype or strategy.
 One thing we recommend is glancing over similar decks if you’re really struggling.
-Perhaps you’re having a tough time with Eldrazi Aggro, there may be something in the article on Dragon Stompy that helps solve the puzzle for you.
+Perhaps you’re having a tough time with Eldrazi Aggro, there may be something in the article on Moon Stompy that helps solve the puzzle for you.